nelsinofrancisco/ruby_enum/README.md

 - Git/GitHub;
 - Optional ( IDE installed in your machine ) - recommended IDE: Vscode;
-- Node or Yarn installed locally;
+- Ruby Installed in your machine;

 ### Setup